 Assign network resources (network administration)

-The network administrator identifies the transport resources that are intended to be within the scope of this controller and the way that these resources can be assessed.
+The network administrator identifies the transport resources that are intended to be within the scope of this controller and the way that these resources can be accessed.
 The resources identified include any links that are between a subnetwork in one server context and a subnetwork in another server context (i.e., in the scope of this controller) or between a subnetwork in the scope of this controller and a subnetwork that is in the scope of another controller.

 Local resources are accessed directly by this controller.
-Any resources within the constraint domain that defines the boundary of the NE are in scope for this server context.
+Any resources within the constraint domain that defines the boundary of the NE are in the scope of this server context.
 Note that this includes the resources that are used to support the control ports.

 Resources provided via other controllers are accessed via a client context on a server controller.
 All of the resources in a (supporting) client context are in scope for the server context.
 The compute administrator should configure the DCN (if required) and provide the address and the initial credentials required to access these resources.